boochtek/brilliant/README.md

 This is an example of how to write an LLVM compiler in Ruby.
 We're using Rattler as a parser.

-It's currently the simplest compiler possible - it only allows an integer as the program text, and returns that integer as the exit code.

 Getting Started
 ---------------